 However, watch out for nematodes and spider mites.

 Caterpillars may be an occasional problem, chewing down on some of the foliage.
+Tips on how to get rid of leaf eating caterpillar.

 This is not a big concern as it won’t kill the plant and you will find a solution at your local gardening center.